nikbam/PoGoFinder/README.md

 A Pokemon Go Scanner, that supports multiple accounts, scan on demand and auto-scanning using a SpawnPoints database

-PoGoFinder is a multi-threaded desktop application, that utilizes the JavaFX's webengine to load the Leaflet map There is communication between Java and Javascript
+PoGoFinder is a multi-threaded desktop application, that utilizes the JavaFX's webengine to load the Leaflet map

+There is communication between Java and Javascript

-#### WARNING
+:warning: #### WARNING

-:warning: Latest security update on Niantic's servers has crippled all Pokemon Go Scanners :warning:
+Latest security update on Niantic's servers has crippled all Pokemon Go Scanners

-:warning: WILL NOT work until further notice (Reversing in progress...) :warning:
+WILL NOT work until further notice (Reversing in progress...)

 ## Features